What's really going on behind the scene - our fight for user's privacy

 Still, we decided to share more information with those of you want to know the truth, and ask us how to help with the pressure we're enduring.

-Just to make it clear (TL;DR) – after 7 years, we're still fighting, but we're getting tired from this battle, some of us have families and jobs to worry about too, and we wouldn't mind getting a few words of encouragement as well.
+Just to make it clear (TL;DR) – after ten years, we're still fighting, but we're getting tired from this battle, some of us have families and jobs to worry about too, and we wouldn't mind getting a few words of encouragement as well.

 ProtectedText.com was created from the very start to provide Trustless Security, so there was never a weak point to attack our service, neither legally nor with security exploits.

 The concept of Trustless Security is based on storage of encrypted data without storage of the password needed to decrypt data.
-That way neither we nor any hacker or government can decrypt and access your data, since only you hold the password.
+That way neither we nor any hacker or organization can decrypt and access your data, since only you hold the password.
 That way you don't need to trust anyone, not even us, since your password never leaves your computer.

-Still, we're one of the very few online services that uses Trustless Security since there is no concept of users in such system, and when there are no users, it's hard to generate revenue.
-So, since almost everyone is it for the money, they don't use Trustless Security.
+Still, we're one of the very few online services that uses Trustless Security since there is no concept of users in such a system, and when there are no users, it's hard to generate revenue.
+So, since almost everyone is in it for the money, they don't use Trustless Security.
 Also, once you remove the ads (since they can track and identify users), you're only burning money.

 We don't judge!